-All the woodfired pide, dukkah-crusted griddle meats and aromatic rose-accented desserts you could possibly need can be found at the best Turkish restaurants in Sydney for 2021.
+All the woodfired pide, dukkah-crusted griddle meats and aromatic rose-accented desserts you could possibly need can be found during your quest to find the best Turkish restaurant Sydney has to offer.

 Our Picks For The Top Turkish Restaurants in Sydney

 Balmain just wouldn’t be the same without legendary restaurant Efendy, an institution from Chef Somer Sivrioglu and often the first venue that comes to mind when asking locals for the best Turkish food in Sydney.

 It’s best to head along for the dinner feast for the banquet menu, with generously sized kofte of the day dishes sitting alongside table-populating essentials like smoked eggplant baba with tahini and pistachio, Tilba haloumi with local rosemary honey, and of course, the quintessential hummus with crispy kabuli chickpeas and bush spiced dukkah.

 You aren’t settling for Turkish pide here.
 Efendy is a bit more upscale with a lot more range, which makes it an easy favourite for birthday parties and work functions that want something a bit different to the typical best Italian restaurants or best French restaurants.

 Do note that while Efendy is still in Balmain as of right now, a sale of the building the restaurant has been located in, for what seems like forever, has been sold.
 Efendy is now currently looking to move out of Balmain and we’ll update this listing as soon as we know where the popular restaurant will be moving to.

 Address: 79 Elliott St, Balmain NSW 2041 (set to move address in near future)